sleede/fab-manager/doc/sso_with_github.md

 rake fablab:switch_auth_provider[GitHub]
 ```

-- As the command just prompted you, you have to re-compile the assets (with eg, `rake tmp:clear` - this vary with the method you used to deploy your instance)
+- As the command just prompted you, you have to re-compile the assets
+  - In development, `rake tmp:clear` will do the job.
+  - In production with Docker, `rm -rf public/assets`, followed by `docker-compose run --rm fabmanager bundle exec rake assets:precompile`
 - Then restart the web-server or the container.
 - Finally, to notify all existing users about the change (and send them their migration code/link), run:
 ```bash